 Portugal now has an arbitration law that can be considered in accordance with international best practices and standards.
-As noted above, the law clearly favours arbitration, and the tradition of Portuguese courts has been of upholding the arbitral awards that are brought before them.
-Although no statistics exist, most of the decisions of the appeal courts are published, and the number of awards set aside or modified through appeal seems very low.
+As noted above, the law clearly favours arbitration, and the tradition of Portuguese courts has been to uphold the arbitral awards that are brought before them.
 The country has a vast legal community and a number of lawyers actively involved in arbitration, both as counsels and arbitrators.